tbreloff/Unums.jl/README.md

 `| exponent | fraction | NaN? | Inf? | zero? | ubound? | negative? | signbit | ubit |`

+There are 3 goals with this design:
+- Use current hardware optimizations where possible.
+Fill out standard bit sizes (16/32/64/128) and make use of optimized UInt operations as much as possible.
+- Allow for extreme flexibility.
+Some problems need a big exponent, others a big fraction, some both.
+- Underlying methods should be minimal and fast.
+If there's something we can hardcode, we should.
+Staged functions are perfect for this.

-Note that all the fields with a question mark are summary fields only (i.e. you can calculate those fields with just exponent, fraction, signbit, and ubit).
+NOTE: all the fields with a question mark are summary fields only (i.e. you can calculate those fields with just exponent, fraction, signbit, and ubit).
  They may not have any value in a software implementation as comparing bit-by-bit doesn't save very much, but it's worth a try.

 Defs: